hsk/newlang2018/prolog/README.md

 ## One Source compiler

-- [all.pl](all.pl) is one source 120lines memory allocation compiler.
+- [all.pl](all.pl) is one source 128 lines memory allocation compiler.

     $ swipl all.pl src.mc & gcc -static a.s lib/lib.c & ./a.out
     54321